 One I specifically wanted to focus on is light therapy.

-You might have seen it in the anti-aging arena –
+You might have seen it in the anti-aging arena – from lasers for hair growth like the Laser Hairmax® to face masks like the Omnilux.

 The benefits of red light therapy include increasing collagen, decreasing inflammation and helping muscle recovery and pain relief.

-But you can also find smaller straps that you can wrap around a certain part of a body (like a knee) to give a targeted treatment
+But you can also find smaller straps that you can wrap around a certain part of a body (like a knee) to give a targeted treatment.

 3. AI – Tonal and Tempo still lead the pack